Russian gas nominations for Slovakia rise, operator data shows | Law-Order

 Russian gas nominations for Slovakia rise, operator data shows

-Nominations via the Velke Kapusany border point rose to around 625,135 megawatt hours (MWh), having fallen earlier on Thursday.
+Nominations via the Velke Kapusany border point were around 799,855.1 megawatt hours (MWh) per day on Monday, versus 647,027.8 MWh per day on Sunday, the data showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)